kdowsett13/4180_Final_Project/README.md

 #4180_Final_Project

-Idea: The Robot is simulating an automation robot at a shipping facility or factory.
+Idea: The Robot is simulating an autonomous robot at a shipping facility or factory.

 ## Getting Started